smartyhall/meshbbs/README.md

  - **🎰 Public Slot Machine**: Fun `<prefix>SLOT` mini‑game (default `^SLOT`) with daily coin refills and jackpots
  - **🎱 Magic 8‑Ball (public)**: Ask `<prefix>8BALL` (default `^8BALL`) for a classic, emoji‑prefixed response (broadcast‑only)
  - **🔮 Fortune Cookies (public)**: Use `<prefix>FORTUNE` (default `^FORTUNE`) to get random Unix wisdom, quotes, and humor (broadcast‑only)
- - **✅ Broadcast ACK Confirmation (optional)**: Broadcasts can now request an ACK and treat any single ACK as “at least one hop” success; lightweight tracking with short TTL and new metrics (see below)

 ### 👥 **User Management & Security**
 - **🔐 Robust Security**: Argon2id password hashing with configurable parameters